She wasn’t what you would call beautiful. She was just a red-haired

 buck adds up.
 Either that, or you make it big and fast some way,

 and quit cold.
-I had learned the hard way, misfiring across a lot
+I had learned the hard way, misfiring across a

-I decided to hold off the pitch till after we were
+I decided to hold off the pitch till after we

-be any hindrance.
+wouldn’t be any hindrance.

-Things seemed a little strained, though, and I
+Things seemed a little strained, though, and

-to the guy in there.
+was to the guy in there.

 "We can go in now," she said.
 "He’ll